mausi-mick/TransistorTester-with-Serial-Interface/README.md

 The project based on the project "Tester V1.13: The Arduino UNO Transistor Tester“ from Pouc68000 :
        https://create.arduino.cc/projecthub/plouc68000/ardutester-v1-13-the-arduino-uno-transistor-tester-dbafb4/
 I compiled the source under IDE 1.8.4 and 1.8.13  and load the program to an Arduino-NANO (clone) with old bootloader.
-IAs display I used a LCD1602 (HD44780)
+As display I used a LCD1602 (HD44780)

 It works perfect and the Pin-assignment is great.
-On my Transistor-Curve-Tracer I have to find the assignement of the pins per hand and it’s sometime a problem and it needs time for changings pins, start again ....
+On my Transistor-Curve-Tracer I have to find the assignement of the pins per hand and it’s sometime a problem and it needs time for changing pins, start again ....
-Therefore I thought it would be a great help to copy the information from the Transitor-Tester to the Curve- Tracer and start the tracer automatically.
+Therefore I thought it would be a great help to copy the information from the Transistor-Tester to the Curve- Tracer and start the tracer automatically.
 I need only a few data:

 1. Device Type:  “1“ = DIODE, “2“=TRANSISTOR(bipolar), “3“=MOSFET, “4“=JFET, “5“=IGBT